lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     thermostat because we want to impose a deformation of the volume.

-.. admonition:: NVT vs two-dimensional barostat
+.. admonition:: NVT vs 2D barostat
     :class: dropdown

     Here, box deformations are applied in the z-direction, while the